LiDAR 2.0: Hierarchical Curvy Waveguide Detailed Routing for Large-Scale Photonic Integrated Circuits: Evaluation Results

 \subsection{Results on Different Crossing Sizes and Bend Radii}

 Different PIC technologies impose varying constraints on crossing sizes and bending radii.
 Table~\ref{tab:crossing_size_comparison} and Table~\ref{tab:bend_radius_comparison} show the routing results of \name2.0 under different crossing sizes and bend radii.
+We synthetically stretch the device only to increase the routing difficulty and test our router's capability, regardless of its actual IL value.
 Benchmarks with an \texttt{L} suffix indicate larger component pitch.
 As expected, larger crossing sizes and bend radii increase area usage and routing difficulty.
 Still, \name2.0 consistently generates DRV-free layouts across compact and spacious benchmarks, with only minor DRVs in \texttt{ADEPT} cases. \name2.0 supports the insertion of various crossing sizes and remains robust under different bend radii.
 It successfully routes \texttt{GWOR\_32$\times$32} even with large bend radii up to 80~$\mu m$, which is typical in silicon nitride platforms.
 For silicon photonics, where the bending radius is typically 5–10~$\mu m$, \name2.0 performs reliably.
-Feasible solutions remain available at 15~$\mu m$ despite minor DRVs, except for the \texttt{TeMPO} and \texttt{Bennes} benchmarks, where no valid routing solution exists due to insufficient spacing.
+Feasible solutions remain available at 15~$\mu m$ despite minor DRVs, except for the \texttt{TeMPO} and \texttt{Benes} benchmarks, where no valid routing solution exists due to insufficient spacing.